 If you're interested in science and technology, enjoy some technical details, but are excited about developing a bigger framework to give those details meaning, STS is for you.
 Look over our courses.
-Follow our twitter feed.
+Follow our twitter feed STS@YorkU.
 Contact me with your questions.

-I look forward to seeing you in our programs!
+I look forward to seeing you in our courses!